SCRA State Laws: Comprehensive Guide for Legal Compliance

 Ark.
 Code Ann. §§ 12-62-705, 12-62-713, 12-62-716

-Relief Act protections are extended to National Guard members serving over 180 days.
-A lender may not foreclose on the home of a military servicemember for nonpayment or any breach during military service without a court order, given that servicemembers meet certain conditions.
-Servicemembers or their dependents cannot be evicted if rent is less than $1,200/month.
-If notified by a service member, creditors must adjust the interest rate to 6% during active duty.
+National Guard members serving over 180 days are given SCRA protections.
+A lender isn’t allowed to foreclose on a service member’s home for any breach or nonpayment during military service without a court order, provided that the member meets certain conditions.
+Military personnel or their dependents can’t be evicted if their monthly rent is less than $1,200.
+Creditors must adjust the interest rate to 6% during active duty service if notified by the military member.

 California